-A selection committee reviews applications annually and recommends candidates to the Executive Director of Graduate Education.
+A selection committee reviews applications annually and recommends candidates to the Assistant Dean of the Graduate School.
 Selections are made on a competitive basis using criteria that includes academic performance, research accomplishments and potential, recommendation letters, and personal statements.
-Fellowship decisions are not subject to appeal.
+Fellowship decisions are final and not subject to appeal.

-KCP Fellows agree to complete a master's degree within four years and a doctoral degree within eight years of receiving the fellowship, and are obligated, by signed agreement, to remain in post-secondary faculty teaching or administration in a public or private, 2 or 4 year, in-state or out-of-state post-secondary institution for a minimum of three years equivalent full-time.
+KCP Fellows agree to complete a master's degree within four years or doctoral degree within eight years of receiving the fellowship, and are obligated, by signed agreement, to remain in post-secondary faculty teaching or approved administrative position at a public or private, 2 or 4 year, in-state or out-of-state post-secondary institution for a minimum of three years equivalent full-time.

 Fellows who do not fulfill the teaching and/or other obligations of their fellowship agreement may be placed in default, which results in their fellowship converting to a loan (referred to as a KCP Loan) that he/she repays to the State of Michigan.

-KCP fellows should complete the KCP Fellowship Exit Interview once their fellowship is complete.
+KCP fellows should complete the exit interview located in the KCP Fellowship folder once their fellowship is complete.

 For questions, please contact (248) 370-2700.